Mimesis: Night of the Living Dead: Plot

 Zombies enter the home.
 Most of the survivors retreat to the basement.
 A female zombie bites the leg of Karl’s wife before Keith stabs her through the back with the shears.
 Keith puts a pitchfork through the face of a clown zombie.
 Duane wrestles with another zombie before Keith chases him upstairs.

 Upstairs, Keith finds another survivor named Owen.
 Duane believes he is out of place because he is not a character from the movie.
 Owen reveals that he was one of the zombies but had a change of heart.
-The zombies are actually psychopaths that are playing a role-playing game to live out a horror movie instead of simply watching one.
+The zombies are actually psychopaths that are playing a role-playing game to live out a horror movie instead of simply watching it.
 They are using metal teeth to bite their victims.
 A zombie surprises them and kills Owen while the others escape.

 In the basement, Keith and Duane pull a necklace off the clown zombie’s corpse and realize Judith has the same necklace.
 She says that she did not know what was going to happen.
 She was only paid to lure people to the party.
 Keith throws her outside where the zombies chase her.

 Duane thinks Judith should be rescued.
 Keith objects and the two of them fight.
 Karen smashes the TV so that they will stop.
 Duane goes after Judith.

 Judith hides in a car but two zombies capture her.
 She is brought to a basement where Alfonso Betz is also a prisoner.
 The zombies plan to stage a murder-suicide so that the film director will be blamed for the massacre as if he broke from reality and went insane.
 Betz rails against his captors before the lead zombie shoots him through the head.

 Keith goes upstairs to retrieve the shears from a zombie’s body.
 He finds a cell phone on the body with footage of his girlfriend seen at the party being murdered.
 Another zombie records him as Keith squats over the body.
 Owen is still alive and grabs Keith.
 Another zombie comes and stabs Keith while streaming it on his phone to the other zombies.
 The lead zombie complains that the behavior is inconsistent with a Romero zombie.

 Duane makes it to the basement and kills the zombie who was about to put an axe into Judith.
 The two remaining zombies go to the farmhouse.
 Karen tries to pitchfork one of them but the tool is wrestled away from her.
 While attacking the little girl, the mother puts a tool through the head of one zombie.
 Karen points a gun at the other zombie as Duane and Judith reenter.
-The lead zombie gives an unremorseful speech before Judith approaches him with a kiss and then uses the metal teeth to bite his throat.
+The lead zombie gives an unremorseful speech before Judith approaches him with a kiss and then uses her metal teeth to bite his throat.
 Duane then shoots him.
 A news interview with a police officer wraps up the events.